gophersaurus/framework/README.md

 * The `services` directory, contains all the service code of your application.
   Multiple service `packages` are implemented in the `services` directory.
 Service `package` names usually depend on the kind of service, as well as the URI endpoint for that particular service.

-> Note on `service` `package` names: In the example directory structure above, we can deterime that the endpoint for the `weather` `service` is located at `http://api.openweathermap.org/data/2.5/weather`.
+> Note on `service` `package` names: In the example directory structure above, we can determine that the endpoint for the `weather` `service` is located at `http://api.openweathermap.org/data/2.5/weather`.
 This convention is useful for quickly identifying a URI `service` endpoint in your application.

 ###Configuration Settings